 Community Labyrinth Walk

-Walking the Labyrinth at First Church – World Labyrinth Day – Saturday, May 2, 2020
+Walking the Labyrinth at First Church – World Labyrinth Day is Saturday, May 1, 2021, but our Labyrinth, found on the front lawn is open to the public anytime.

 Celebrate World Labyrinth Day by creating your own time of tranquility and healing!